zhushangwen/LTC-Accel/README.md

 * **June 26, 2025**: 🎉 Our paper accepted to **ICCV 2025**!
 * **March 10, 2025**: 🚀 Initial release of **LTC-Accel** with Stable Diffusion v3.5 support!

+### Instant Demo: Try on Colab

+Before we dive into the details, we invite you to try our [Quickstart Colab Demo](https://colab.research.google.com/drive/1h0SM3dp7oUzjBdahmwEcJn9RCq2gryD1) to experience LTC-Accel's performance firsthand.
+Like what you see?
+A star would mean a lot to us!

 ### Introduction
 **LTC-Accel** is a **training-free acceleration framework** that enhances sampling efficiency in diffusion models by identifying and leveraging **Local Transition Coherence (LTC)**.
 Designed as model-agnostic solution, it integrates seamlessly with diverse pipelines while achieving up to **10× speedup** when combined with distillation techniques.